 These fish lack lungs.

 They do not have a true stomach, and instead, the food passes directly from the esophagus to the intestine, lying behind the notochord.
 Unlike in most vertebrates, their intestine is simple, straight, and tubular.
-In addition to digestion, it plays a crucial role in osmoregulation by reducing the salinity of ingested water and ensuring it reaches an iso-osmotic state relative to the blood.
+In addition to digestion, the intestine plays a crucial role in osmoregulation by reducing the salinity of ingested water and ensuring it reaches an iso-osmotic state relative to the blood.

 Lampreys are the only extant vertebrates that possess four functional, well-developed eyes: a pair of regular eyes and two parietal eyes (a pineal and one parapineal).
 In juveniles, the eyes resemble spots (poorly developed) and are covered in non-transparent skin.

-Members of the family Mordaciidae have a single type of rod-like photoreceptor cells, while those in the family Petromyzontidae possess two types of photoreceptor cells (both rod-like and cone-like).
+Members of the family Mordaciidae have a single type of rod-like photoreceptor cell, while those in the family Petromyzontidae possess two types of photoreceptor cells (both rod-like and cone-like).
 Lampreys of the family Geotriidae have as many as five types of photoreceptors.

 The brain of lampreys is compartmentalized into diencephalon, mesencephalon, telencephalon, cerebellum, and medulla.

-The name lamprey derives from the Latin word lampetra, a combination of two words: lambere, meaning ‘to lick’ and petra, meaning ‘stone.’
+The name lamprey derives from the Latin word lampetra, a combination of two words: lambere, meaning ‘to lick’, and petra, meaning ‘stone.’

-These fish are members of the subphylum Vertebrata (hence vertebrates) and are placed under the infraphylum Agnatha, along with the other group of jawless fish, the hagfish.
+These fish are members of the subphylum Vertebrata and are placed under the infraphylum Agnatha, along with the other group of jawless fish, the hagfish.
 According to the 5th edition of Fishes of the World, lampreys are placed under the class Petromyzontida and order Petromyzontiformes.

-Lampreys are more closely related to hagfish (order Myxiniformes) than jawed vertebrates.
+Lampreys are more closely related to hagfish (order Myxiniformes) than to jawed vertebrates.
 Together, both groups form the superclass Cyclostomi.
 However, they also differ from hagfish in a number of aspects.
 For instance, lampreys have well-developed eyes and a complex cartilaginous skeleton, whereas hagfish are almost blind and have a simpler skeletal structure.

 The oldest lamprey, Priscomyzon, dates back to around 360 million years ago (Late Devonian Period, South Africa).
 Other old stem-group lamprey fossils include Pipiscius, Mayomyzon, and Hardistiella, which were unearthed from Carboniferous fossils of North America.
 These old lampreys were smaller than modern ones and lacked the specialized toothed discs.